 - Divide batter evenly between cups, filling them about 3/4 full.
 Bake for 15-20 minutes (or 8-10 minutes if making mini cupcakes), until a toothpick inserted into the center comes out clean or with just a few moist crumbs.
 Allow cupcakes to sit for 10 minutes, then remove from pan and allow to cool completely on a wire rack.

-- For the frosting: In the bowl of an electric mixer fitted with the paddle attachment, beat together butter, peanut butter, and cream cheese on medium speed until smooth and creamy, 2-3 minutes.
-Add powdered sugar and beat until smooth.
+To make the frosting: In the bowl of an electric mixer fitted with the paddle attachment, beat together butter, cream cheese, and peanut butter on medium speed until smooth and creamy, about 2 minutes.
+Add 1 cup of powdered sugar and beat until smooth.
 Beat in vanilla and salt until smooth and fluffy.
-Add more sugar as necessary until desired consistency (thick enough to pipe).
+Add the rest of the powdered sugar as needed until desired consistency (thick enough to pipe).
 Frost cupcakes once they’ve cooled.

-- Because of the cream cheese frosting, cupcakes should be stored (covered, in an airtight container) in the fridge.
+Because of the cream cheese frosting, cupcakes should be stored (covered, in an airtight container) in the fridge.
 They’ll keep for 3 days.
-Bring to room temperature before serving.
+Bring to room temperature about 1 hour before serving.

 - Unfrosted cupcakes can be kept tightly covered at room temperature for up to 3 days or in the freezer for up to 2 months.
 Thaw, still covered, on the counter or overnight in the fridge.